fieldtrip/website/tutorial/eventrelatedaveraging.md

 This tutorial covered how to do event-related averaging on EEG/MEG data, and on how to plot the results.
 The tutorial gave also information about how to average the results across subjects.
 After calculating the ERPs/ERFs for each subject and for each condition in an experiment, it is a relevant next step to see if there are statistically significant differences in the amplitude of the ERPs/ERFs between the conditions.
 If you are interested in this, you can continue with the [event-related statistics](/tutorial/eventrelatedstatistics) tutorial.

-If you are interested in a different analysis of your data that shows event related changes in the oscillatory components of the signal, you can continue with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.
+If you are interested in a different analysis of your data that shows event-related changes in the oscillatory components of the signal, you can continue with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.

 ## See also